marcin03/yii2-translate-manager/README.md

         'searchEmptyCommand' => '!',    // the search string to enter in the 'Translation' search field to find not yet translated items, set to null to disable this feature
         'defaultExportStatus' => 1,     // the default selection of languages to export, set to 0 to select all languages by default
-        'defaultExportFormat' => 'json',// the default format for export, can be 'json' or 'xml' 'tables' => [                   // Properties of individual tables [
+        'defaultExportFormat' => 'json',// the default format for export, can be 'json' or 'xml' 'ckEditorInsteadTextarea' => 'only-if-detect-html-tags', // true, false or 'only-if-detect-html-tags' 'ckEditorConfigArray' => ['preset' => 'basic'], // usable only if ckEditorInsteadTextarea not false 'tables' => [                   // Properties of individual tables [
                 'connection' => 'db',   // connection identifier